Family Stories

 geograph.org.uk/p/167498

-George Charles Breame, son of Robert Breame and Caroline Bell, married Alice May Howes, daughter of William Harman Howes and Elizabeth Eliza Blazey at Holy Trinity church, Heigham, Norwich, Norfolk on 3 Jun 1922.
+George Charles Breame (b.
+20 Nov 1890), son of Robert Breame and Caroline Bell, married Alice May Howes (b.
+31 Oct 1899), daughter of William Harman Howes and Elizabeth Eliza Blazey at Holy Trinity church, Heigham, Norwich, Norfolk on 3 Jun 1922.

 George and Alice had two sons, born at 23 Manchester Street, Heigham:

-In 1939 at 15 Henderson Road, Norwich, Norfolk.
-George Charles Breame Snr, b.
-20 Nov 1890, was a Builder's Labourer.
-Living there also were Alice May Breame, son George Charles Breame, who at that time, was employed as a Saw Mill Labourer, and a closed record that must relate to his younger brother.
+In 1939, living at 15 Henderson Road, Norwich, Norfolk were George Charles Breame Snr, Builder's Labourer; Alice May Breame; son George Charles Breame, who at that time, was employed as a Saw Mill Labourer, and a closed record that I assume relates to his brother.

 In the 3rd quarter of 1945 (the same time as my parents married), George Charles Breame Jnr married Anna Thornton in Cleveland, Yorkshire.
-This couple had three daughters - all young enough to still be alive - who are my 4th cousins.
-I remember meeting them once when I was a child.
+This couple had three daughters - all young enough to still be alive - who are my 4th cousins, who I remember meeting once when I was a child.

 In 1946, William R Breame married Doris Buck, in Norwich.